Air Conditioner

 Can I claim an air conditioner through my HSA?

 Yes.
-If you have a valid prescription and the expense is METC eligible, it can be reimbursed through your HSA.
+If you have a valid prescription and the expense is METC eligible, you can claim up to $1,000 or 50% of the purchase price through your HSA.

 Source